 Money is a feminist issue — and yet, women are still reluctant to talk about it.
-According to a recent Bustle survey of more than 1,000 millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
-That’s why Bustle launched Grown-A$$ Finances, a series that gets real about what millennial women are doing with their money, and why — because managing your money should feel empowering, not intimidating.
+According to a recent Bustle survey of more than 1,000 Millennial women, more than 50 percent of people said they never discuss personal finances with friends, even though 28 percent reported feeling stressed out about money every single day.
+Bustle's Get Money series gets real about what Millennial women are doing with their money, and why — because managing your finances should feel empowering, not intimidating.
 Today's topic: Managing your student loans.

 Your twenties are supposed to be the time of your life but, if you're like most millennials, they’re a decade filled with struggle.
 The struggle to find a job that will put your degree to good use.
 The struggle to find a great apartment at a reasonable price with roommates that don’t make you want to scream and throw things.
 And, perhaps most of all, the struggle to repay your student loans.